 (I wanted to get back to the classroom and try them all!)
 After the magic of that day wore off, I reflected on the many strategies and would often think, "Lots of great stuff, but I'm not sure it's worth the time it would take to implement it all. " We teachers are always looking to innovate, so, yes, it's essential that we try new things to add to our pedagogical bag of tricks.
 But it's important to focus on purpose and intentionality -- and not on quantity.
 So what really matters more than "always trying something new" is the reason behind why we do what we do.
 Empowering Student Relationships With Media.
 Debates over children and media use are nothing new, but the technologies by which children primarily interact with media have changed significantly.

 Or should teachers “aim for the middle” and hope to reach most students in a given lesson?
 The answer is not simple.
+While most would agree it is impractical to try to individualize every lesson for every child, research has shown that teaching to the middle is ineffective.
+It ignores the needs of advanced students, often leaving them unchallenged and bored, while it intimidates and confuses lower functioning learners.
+What is Differentiation?
+Simply stated, differentiation is modified instruction that helps students with diverse academic needs and learning styles master the same challenging academic content.
 Technological Tools for Differentiated Instruction.
 Are Teachers of Tomorrow Prepared to Use Innovative Tech?
 Getty Images With a new generation of teachers coming into the work force, there’s a discrepancy between what principals expect of teachers-in-training and what they’re actually learning in school.

 That was the year that Prince's Sign O the Times dropped -- the year most of my lesson plans failed.
 More terrifying was the fact that I had no backup plan.
 50+ Tools for Differentiating Instruction Through Social Media.
 Imagine a world where resources were limited to what was found in the classroom or the school closet known as the "Curriculum Materials Room.